-For our annual impairment evaluation, we performed a qualitative assessment for the Regent Seven Seas reporting unit and of each brand's trade names.
-As part of our analysis, we performed an assessment of current factors compared to key assumptions impacting the quantitative tests performed in 2020.
-As of December 31, 2022, our annual review supports the carrying value of these assets.
+For our annual impairment evaluation, we performed a quantitative assessment for the Regent Seven Seas reporting unit and of each brand's trade names.
+As of October 1, 2023, our annual review supports the carrying value of these assets.

 Revenue and Expense Recognition